 Are there strategies for monitoring data validity for the trauma registry?
 (CD 1510) (Yes/No)

-If 'Yes', please explain:

 Describe the registry data validation process used by the center.
 For example provide the percentage of charts abstracted by another registrar, audits performed by benchmark sources, state audits, etc.:

-XIV.
+XVI.
 PERFORMANCE IMPROVEMENT AND PATIENT SAFETY (PIPS) A. Performance Improvement PI Program

-Are the TMD and TPM knowledgeable and involved in trauma care collaboratively with guidance from the trauma peer review committee to identify events, develop corrective action plans, and ensure methods of monitoring, reevaluation, and benchmarking?
-(CD 217) (Yes/No)

 Describe how your PI plan incorporates or assigns levels of review (primary, secondary, tertiary) for events/issues identified through the PI process:

-Does the multidisciplinary trauma peer review committee meet regularly, with required attendance of medical staff active in trauma resuscitation, to review systemic and care provider issues, as well as propose improvements to the care of the injured?
-(CD 2–18) (Yes/No)

 Is there a rigorous multidisciplinary performance improvement to evaluate overtriage and undertriage rates to attain the optimal goal of less than 5 percent undertriage?
 (CD 3–3) (Yes/No)